 #!/bin/bash

 echo "This is myscript.sh"

+will NOT run the script under "nochroot" mode.

 '''

 All the files under /export/rocks/install/site-profiles are saved and restored.
 So, any user modifications that are added via the XML node method will be preserved.